 Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Jujitsu can be a complete martial art by learning techniques from different Japanese martial art styles.
-If you are interested in finding a jujitsu club in your area then please browse the club listings.
-And always remember that meditation has traditionally been the cornerstone to any good martial art.
+Always remember that meditation has traditionally been the cornerstone to any good martial art.

 Jujitsu roughly translated means the art of Ju - gentleness, flexibility or suppleness and Jutsu meaning technique.

 Jujitsu emerged around 1600 in Japan where at one stage approximately 700 jujitsu systems existed.

 Jujitsu schools would have regular public competitions to study and develop effective combat techniques.
 During the competitions combatants would duel, some contests ending in death.

 In 1905 a large proportion of the jujitsu schools merged with the Kano judo school (judo a derivative of jujitsu), and become part of the famous Kodokan.